Metrics

 - A Grafana instance with access to the Console APIs.

-- Administrative access to the Grafana instance to configure datasources.
+- Administrative access to the Grafana instance to configure the datasources.

 - A personal access token with at least the